Tinnitus and stress

 - Spending time doing enjoyable activities and socialising

-- Problem solving or changing things in your life that cause you stress, if this is possible
+- Problem solving or changing things in your life that cause you stress

 - Talking to supportive people, either friends and family or a counsellor or psychologist.